There is a variety of financial aid available for students with disabilities.

 Apply for the Ontario Student Assistance Program (or the equivalent program in your home province) to determine whether you are eligible for any of the following:

 - Access to a Canada Student Grant for Persons with Permanent Disabilities

 - To apply for the Canada Study Grant for the Accommodations of Students with Disabilities (CSG)

 - The ability to take a reduced course load (as low as 40% or 2 courses) and still receive financial support if you have a permanent disability

-To apply for the CSG or BSWD grant, you must meet with your disability counsellor.
+To apply for the CSG or BSWD grant, you must meet with your disability advisor.

 Students with permanent disabilities may be considered full time students on a 40% course load for OSAP purposes.
 Contact your Disability Counsellor to have a Proof of Permanent Disability form completed.

 Apply for BSWD